The Berkeley: Restaurants and bars

 In 1998, Pierre Koffmann moved his Michelin starred "La Tante Claire" from the area of Chelsea to the hotel, serving his signature dish of pig's trotter stuffed with morel mushrooms.
 The original Chelsea site was taken over by Gordon Ramsay, who opened the signature Restaurant Gordon Ramsay there.
 Replaced at the hotel in 2003 by the Gordon Ramsay-run "Boxwood Café", after its closure Koffmann returned in April 2010 to open the signature "Koffmann's" restaurant at the hotel.
 Koffmann's at The Berkeley closed on 31 December 2016.

-Marcus Wareing heads the Michelin 1 star-rated "Marcus", which in 2010 replaced Gordon Ramsay's Michelin-starred Pétrus restaurant.
+Marcus Wareing headed the Michelin 1 star-rated "Marcus", until it closed permanently on 26 December 2023.

-The Collins Room is home to the Pret a Portea, and serves afternoon tea.
+The Collins Room, which has been described as "elegant but unfussy", serves afternoon teas, and, in particular, is home to Prêt-à-Portea cakes and pastries inspired by the latest collections of leading fashion houses.
+Prêt-à-Portea specialty items change every six months to reflect the changes of seasons; the designer brands they commemorate may include such labels as Hermès, Loewe or Kenzo.
+The afternoon tea menus also feature various savoury items, and an extensive tea list.

 The Blue Bar was designed by Dublin architect David Collins, and is decorated entirely in Lutyens Blue, a colour he created in honour of Edwin Lutyens.
 In 2004, an album entitled The Blue Bar was released through Warner Dance, featuring a mix of ambient techno and electronica regularly played in the bar.